bynect/mongo-vapi/README.md

 ```

 #### Generate separated file
-You can generate also generate two separated file containing `libbson` and `libmongoc` bindings living under the _Bson_ and _Mongo_ namespace respectively.
+You can also generate two separate file containing `libbson` and `libmongoc` bindings living under the _Bson_ and _Mongo_ namespace respectively.

 ```sh
 #for make